AkeleA/ScreenSize/README.md

 ### Conclusion

 This project demonstrates how to build a simple one-page application with Svelte and Tailwind CSS that measures the screen size and displays it to the user.
-It also shows how to